vishal-pandey/vishal_agent/docs/API_USAGE.md

-# ADK API Usage Guide
+# Portfolio Assistant API Usage Guide

-This guide covers how to interact with your ADK agent via the REST API endpoints.
+This guide covers how to interact with Vishal's Portfolio AI Assistant via the REST API endpoints.

 ## Live Demo